dptools/dpsleep-act/README.md

 ### Requirements

-- Before this Step, make sure to run 'extract' and 'freq'.
+- Before this Step, make sure to run 'dpsleep-extract' and 'dpsleep-freq'.
 Folders mtl1 and mtl2 contain daily time data and minute-based frequency spectrum data files.

 - This step performs the main analysis on the data that was explained with firgure 2 in the paper including:
     - Watch-off Remove